 There are others, distant-from-America wars in Algeria, Israel, Tibet, Africa: all captured in films, some good, some bad, mostly forgotten.

 Many film historians and critics believe that all war films are both pro- and anti-war at the same time.
 I don't think so.
 Many people on this planet (not all) hate war and want to be rid of it, want to banish violence as an acceptable method to solve problems.
-There are many films that focus on this desperate, collective human desire, and there are three that are the are the most powerful, stridently anti-war films ever made: Aldrich's Attack (1956), Kubrick's Paths Of Glory (1957), and David Lean's The Bridge On The River Kwai (1957).
+There are many films that focus on this desperate, collective human desire, and there are three that are the most powerful, stridently anti-war films ever made: Aldrich's Attack (1956), Kubrick's Paths Of Glory (1957), and David Lean's The Bridge On The River Kwai (1957).
 Notice when they were created, all about the same time, all after World War II and Korea, all before Vietnam.
 It is Lean's masterpiece that brings me to the present.
 At the end of the film, the prison-camp doctor stands on the river bank surveying the littered dead bodies below and the blown bridge in the background; the entire saga imaged before him.
 And he says: "Madness... madness!"

 Some believe (including me) that all wars especially American wars are about one primary thing: business.
 It was true of the American Revolution and the Civil War and all that followed.
 Profit-making, profiteering, for companies and corporations and the individuals who represent them.
 Tell me different and I'll show you the ledgers, the accounting sheets, the profit&loss statements.